masak/alma/README.md

 Silence.

 "Did you know I sat here for three hours?" says Bond suddenly.
-"My intel told me you were supposed to show up here by ten, so I was here waiting before that.
+"My intel told me you were supposed to show up here by 23:00, so I was here waiting before that.
 I've been sitting so long my legs have gone to sleep."

 Dryden pulls a face.
 "My car broke down.
 Right in the middle of nowhere.
 I had to call a towing truck, and then I spent an hour or so at a repair shop."